Two wounded in gunfire exchange between armed man, police at Tulsa apartment complex

 The armed man “for no reason” pointed a gun at the painter, who was doing contract work at Savanna Landing Apartments, 1111 E. 60th St., police spokesman Lt.
 Richard Meulenberg said.

-The painter ran from the man, who chased him through the complex before pointing the gun directly at the victim's head when the victim had apparently stopped running because he was out of breath, Meulenberg said.
+The painter ran from the man, who chased him through the complex before pointing the gun directly at the victim in close proximity when the victim had apparently stopped running because he was out of breath, Meulenberg said.

 The victim again began running from the suspect, and the victim was able to flag down officers nearby.